Wouter-VDP/ProtoTyping/README.md

 # ProtoTyping UPS product
 Collecion of LarSoft analysers to test out things.
-This is a stadn-alone ups-like product, that is tested and working in Uboonecode v07_07 and higher.
+This is a stand-alone ups-like product, that is tested and working in Uboonecode v07_07 and higher.

 ## CosmicStudies
 This analyser stores PMT and TPC information and is used to run on CORSICA and BNBext files.